seung-lab/disjoint-set-ts/README.md

 Your code must compile and produce correct output.
 We will run some tests on our side to make sure edge cases are covered.

+## Comceptual discussion of the implementation and disjoing sets

-Provide written answers between a sentence to a paragraph for the following questions:
+Please compile written answers between a sentence to a paragraph for the following questions:

 * What are some notable differences that this disjoint set data structure has compared to a typical set implementation?
 * Is it possible to add a `delete` operation to the disjoint set?
 If so, what is the time complexity?